Sam Tsemberis

 Sam J. Tsemberis (born March 11, 1949, in Skoúra, Lakonia, Greece) is a Greek Canadian psychologist and homelessness activist.
-He founded the Housing First program and the Pathways to Housing organization, and he serves as CEO of the Pathways Housing First Institute.
+He founded the Housing First program and the Pathways to Housing organization, and is CEO of the Pathways Housing First Institute.
 He is also an Associate Clinical Professor in Psychiatry and Bio-behavioral Sciences at the University of California, Los Angeles (UCLA).

 Tsemberis founded the Pathways to Housing in 1992 to support the homeless population in New York in before expanding to other states.
 He co-authored the book Housing First: Ending Homelessness, Changing Systems and Transforming Lives with Deborah Padgett and Benjamin Henwood in 2016.
 Tsemberis was listed in the 2024 Time 100 list of influential people for the Housing First model.